Dilmer-Rojas/Dilmer-Rojas/README.md

 ## Education

-I'm currently studying Systems Engineering at [university name], and I'm expected to graduate in [year].
+I'm currently studying Systems Engineering at [University Name], and I'm expected to graduate in [2025].

-## Let's Connect
+## Connect

 I'm always happy to chat!
 If you have any questions or just want to say hi, feel free to reach out to me at correo@gmail.com.